- You guys offer a number of different destinations. How do I know which one to pick?

 S-trip! works with many different suppliers and each one is responsible for a portion of the trip that is relevant to a specific trip type.
 As we use different suppliers for all of our flight and bus trips it is not possible to transfer a payment from one trip type to another.
 Each supplier has their own individual rules and regulations regarding deposits and payments.

-There are no S-Trip! staff assigned to these departures.
-We work with our local operators and tour partners on these trips.
+We work with our local operators and tour partner, Top Deck, on these trips.
+However, there are no S-Trip! staff assigned to these departures.
 The passenger would be responsible for making their way to the start point to meet with their local tour guide or group.
-However, S-Trip! can help arrange the flights and transfers.

-We’ve made a point of choosing student-friendly partners that have experience dealing with the demands of young travellers so although they are not S-Trip! run trips they still meet our high standards for safety and supervision.
+We’ve made a point of choosing student-friendly partners that have experience dealing with the demands of young travellers.
+Although they are not S-Trip! run trips, they still meet our high standards for safety and supervision.

 - What does it mean when my invoice status says pending?